 Remove the motivation

-Example: barking at passersby
+Example: Barking at passersby

 Ignore the barking

-Example: barking when confined
+Example: Barking when confined

 Desensitize your dog to the stimulus

-Example: barking at dogs
+Example: Barking at other dogs

 - Have a friend with a dog stand out of sight or far enough away so your dog won't bark at the other dog.

-- Repeat the process multiple times
+- Repeat the process multiple times.

 - Remember not to try to progress too quickly as it may take days or weeks before your dog can pay attention to you and the treats without barking at the other dog.